Debugging Python in VSCode

 Python meme

-While knowing how to code in Python is a great skill to have – the ability to figure out what’s wrong with your Python code is equally important.
+While knowing how to code in Python is a great skill to have, knowing how to debug Python to figure out what’s wrong with your code is equally important.

 Here is a guide on using VSCode to help you debug your Python code.